-It’s a tale as old as human history and time itself.
-Cluster B personality disorders have been described since long before the creation of any Old Testament, Koran, or New Testament bible version.
+It is a tale as old as human history and time itself.
+Cluster B personality disorders have been described since long before the creation of any Old Testament, Koran, or New Testament Bible version.

 Cluster B personality types are those who are socially aggressive and prone to violence.
-Literally, it’s their socially competative (rather than collaborative) abusive personality type that defines them.
+Literally, it is their socially competitive (rather than collaborative) abusive personality type that defines them.

 People who have been involved in the Domestic Violence underground railroad movement (of sorts) have plenty of proof that slow activism helping to re-educate dysfunctional families [with faith, perseverance, and tenacious introspective analysis] can and does actually work.

 “Such caustic or “toxic” personalities may, during life, have exuded a sense of domination, victory, or artificially inflated prestige.
 Most meet with an untimely demise or find themselves without the care or companionship of loving people in their later years (the years beyond which senior citizen’s can hold community power or enjoy the benefits of youthful physicality).” — @NSFM_OhMy

 Such caustic or “toxic” personalities may, during life, have exuded a sense of domination, victory, or artificially inflated prestige.

 Most meet with an untimely demise or find themselves without the care or companionship of loving people in their later years (the years beyond which senior citizens can hold community power or enjoy the benefits of youthful physicality).

 Learning how to parent your inner child can help speed up the healing process.

 Learning how to re-parent your own inner child and take responsibility for how much you let other people control you can help speed up Narcissistic Abuse Recovery.

 The moment you feel your buttons being pushed, know that chances are you are either reacting to a negative situation properly (by being upset and angered justifiably by a person who knowingly is trying to bait, control, or otherwise manipulate you) OR that you yourself have uncovered a new personal trigger.